 There are 134 million patient safety events that occur each year, resulting in $20B in annual costs.
-(1) Patient safety technology supports healthcare organizations in their efforts to prevent patient safety events and yields the following outcomes:
+(1) Incident reporting software or a patient safety technology supports healthcare organizations in their efforts to prevent patient safety incidents and yields the following outcomes:

 2. Coordinated Care

-Patient safety technology can reduce errors and improve care coordination by integrating and organizing patient safety information in a centralized location and using standardized language and processes.
+Using technology for incident reporting in healthcare can reduce errors and improve care coordination by integrating and organizing patient safety information in a centralized location and using standardized language and processes.
 It also helps facilitate the distribution of this information to all authorized members of a patient’s care team.

-A centralized technology hub for team collaboration eliminates the departmental siloed approach to assessing quality indicators, while automated email updates about status changes to patient safety, timelines, or action items keep the entire team informed and engaged.
+A centralized patient safety technology hub for team collaboration eliminates the departmental siloed approach to assessing quality indicators, while automated email updates about status changes to patient safety, timeliness, or action items keep the entire team informed and engaged.

 3. Patient Engagement